Dot32Dev/dot32.dev/public/tutorials/writing-a-physics-engine-to-prove-its-not-hard/index.md

 	player.yV = 0
 end
 ```
 In this example, the height of the window is 600.
-Our player is stored as a position, and with `width`/`height` properties that extends it to the bottom right.
+Our player is stored as a position, and with `width`/`height` properties extending to the bottom right.
 We want to collide if the bottom of the player begins going off-screen, so we check for `player.y + player.height`.
 Upon sinking below the floor, we want to set the player back on top of the floor, so we set its position to `600 - player.height`.
-We also reset the players `y` velocity to avoid unnecessarily moving the player further, and to avoid issues that could arise in the future from not doing so.
+We also reset the player's `y` velocity to avoid unnecessarily moving the player further, and to avoid issues that could arise in the future from not doing so.
 Currently it won't make much of a difference as the the if statement will keep resetting it back anyway.

 You can also add jump logic inside the if statement, because this code will always be run when the player is on the ground.
 ```lua